These easy homemade whipped potatoes are a cinch to make in just one pot, and they’re done in under 30 minutes.

 - Over low heat, melt the butter in the same pot.
 Add the hot potatoes, milk and spices.

 - Remove from heat.
-Using an electric hand mixer, whip the potatoes until smooth.
+Using an electric hand mixer on low speed, whip the potatoes until smooth.
+Do not overwhip.
 Serve warm.

 Leave a Reply